PrestaShop/prestashop-specs/content/1.7/back-office/advanced-parameters/administration/configure-administration.md

 - **Show notifications for new orders** - required toggle button, by default it is enabled.
 This feature allows showing notifications of the new orders on the top-right of the Prestashop UI.
 The new notifications will appear in the block.
 - **Show notifications for new customers** - required toggle button, by default it is enabled.
 This feature allows showing notifications of the new customers on the top-right of the Prestashop UI.
 The new notifications will appear in the block.
 - **Show notifications for new messages** - required toggle button, by default it is enabled.
 This feature allows showing notifications of the new messages on the top-right of the Prestashop UI.
 The new notifications will appear in the block.
-- **Save CTA** - saves the configuration in Upload quota section, by prompting the green success notification _Update successful_.
+- **Save CTA** - saves the configuration in Notifications section, by prompting the green success notification _Update successful_.

 ### Notifications dropdown block in top-right UI panel